The BRT Planning Guide

 The BRT Planning Guide is intended as a guidance document mainly for planning and engineering professionals.
 However, others, such as non-governmental organizations, national and regional policymakers, and business groups, will find it a valuable resource as well, when advocating for their issues and finding solutions to the problems that they are addressing.

-It is the culmination of years of efforts to document and improve the state of the art in cost-effective public transport solutions for cities.
-This edition, expanded to over 800 pages, includes contributions from a wide range of professionals and practitioners with direct experience in designing and implementing BRT systems all over the world.
+This online edition is the culmination of years of efforts to document and improve the state of the art in cost-effective public transport solutions for cities.
+It includes contributions from a wide range of professionals and practitioners with direct experience in designing and implementing BRT systems all over the world.

 BRT systems have proven to be catalysts in transforming cities into more livable and human-friendly environments.
 The appeal of BRT is the ability to deliver a high-quality mass transit system within the budgets of most municipalities, even in low-income cities.
 Planning and implementing a good BRT system is not easy.
 This guide aims to make the task a little easier.